xfarrow/amzn-kind-downloader/README.md

 # amzn-kind(le)-downloader
 When you buy a book, may also it be digital, you should have all the rights to personally own that book.
-This software helps you download purchased books from big A.
+This software helps you download purchased books from big A (www.read.****.com)

 ## How it works